lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 The Router is responsible for managing scene transition.
 A Router can be a UINavigationController,  a UITabController or a custom container ViewController.
 From my point of view, a router is simply a Container ViewController which itself is a VIP stack.

-I will leave the details of router implementation to a future post.
+The router implementation is discussed in a future post.

 ### The UseCase